Realistic Data Enrichment for Robust Image Segmentation in Histopathology: Evaluation

 \section{Evaluation}

 \textbf{Datasets and Preprocessing:} We use two datasets for evaluation.
 The first one is the public KUMAR dataset~\cite{7872382}, which we chose to be able to compare with the state-of-the-art directly.
 KUMAR consists of 30 \gls{wsi} training images and 14 test images of $1000 \times 1000$ pixels with corresponding labels for tissue and cancer type (\verb!Breast!, \verb!Kidney!, \verb!Liver!, \verb!Prostate!, \verb!Bladder!, \verb!Colon!, and \verb!Stomach!).
-During training, the raw images are cropped into patches of $256 \times 256$ and resized to $64 \times 64$ pixels.
+During training, each raw image is cropped into a patch of $256 \times 256$ and then resized to $64 \times 64$ pixels.
 Due to the very limited amount of data available, we apply extensive data augmentation, including rotation, flipping, color shift, random cropping and elastic transformations.
 However the baseline methods~\cite{InsMix} only use 16 of the 30 images available for training.

 The second dataset is a proprietary collection of Kidney Transplant Pathology \gls{wsi} slides with an average resolution of $30000 \times 30000$ per slide.
 These images were tiled into overlapping patches of $1024 \times 1024$ pixels.
-For this work, 1654 patches, classified as kidney cortex, were annotated by a consultant transplant pathologist with more than ten years of experience and an assistant with 5 years of experience.
+For this work, 1654 patches, classified as kidney cortex, were annotated (glomerulies, tubules, arteries and other vessels) by a consultant transplant pathologist with more than ten years of experience and an assistant with 5 years of experience.
 Among these, 68 patches, belonging to 6 separate \gls{wsi}, were selected for testing, while the rest were used for training.
 The dataset also includes tabular data of patient outcomes and history of creatinine scores before and after the transplant.
 We resize the $1024 \times 1024$ patches down to $64 \times 64$ resolution and apply basic shifts, flips and rotations to augment the data before using it to train our first diffusion model.
 We apply the same transformations but with a higher re-scaling of $256 \times 256$ for the first super-resolution diffusion model.
-The images used to train the second and final super-resolution model are not resized but are still augmented with the same shift, flip and rotations as for the previous models.
+The images used to train the second and final super-resolution model are not resized but are still augmented the same.
 We set most of our training parameters similar to the suggested ones in~\cite{imagen}, but use the creatinine scores and patient outcomes as conditioning parameters for our diffusion models.